websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 By default, the bar chart shows the total number of assets for each Category in the selected Vocabularies, but you can filter this information in different ways:

 - Using the filters in the [Content View Area](#the-content-view-area).
-- Hiding categories by clicking the Category name in the chart legend.
+- Hiding categories, by clicking the Category name in the chart legend.
-- Change the Vocabularies.
+- Changing the Vocabularies.

 To change the Vocabularies: